annwyl21/jamee/README.md

 ## Before Coding

-- PULL the most recent version of the code
+- PULL the most recent version of the code onto your MAIN branch
 - STATUS to check which branch you are currently on
 - CHECKOUT -b will create a new branch and switch you on to that branch